vitejs/vite/docs/guide/migration.md

 Vite v3 uses ESM for the SSR build by default.
 When using ESM, the [SSR externalization heuristics](https://vitejs.dev/guide/ssr.html#ssr-externals) are no longer needed.
 By default, all dependencies are externalized.
 You can use [`ssr.noExternal`](../config/ssr-options.md#ssrnoexternal) to control what dependencies to include in the SSR bundle.

-If using ESM for SSR isn't possible in your project, you can set `ssr.format: 'cjs'` to generate a CJS bundle.
-In this case, the same externalization strategy of Vite v2 will be used.
+If using ESM for SSR isn't possible in your project, you can set `experimental.buildSsrCjsExternalHeuristics: true` to generate a CJS bundle using the same externalization strategy of Vite v2.

 ## General Changes